Quarry Drilling & Blasting

 We utilize cutting-edge drone and GPS technology to measure, design, layout, and execute a drill and blast program.
-Working together with the client we have made blast optimization one of our top priorities.
-We recognize it is a process that is never ending.
-We have taken numerous clients from smaller diameter hole patterns to much more efficient blast designs, ultimately saving hundreds of thousands of dollars annually without sacrificing fragmentation or crusher throughput.
+Working together with the client, we have made blast optimization one of our top priorities and we recognize it is a process that is never-ending.
+We have taken numerous clients from smaller diameter hole patterns to much more efficient blast designs, ultimately saving them hundreds of thousands of dollars annually without sacrificing fragmentation or crusher throughput.
 Every blast is video recorded via drone for safety and record keeping purposes.

 Pre-split Blast Technique